Proportional Representation in Rank Aggregation: Preliminaries

 \subsection{Proportionality Axioms}

-The central goal of this paper is to find output rankings that represent the input rankings proportionally to their weights: a ranking with weight $\alpha$ should have an influence of $\alpha$ on the outcome.
-Following the approach of \citet{LPW24a}, we will formalize this idea by requiring that the number of pairs of candidates for which an input ranking and the output ranking agree is proportional to the weight of the input ranking.
-We moreover note that we define our fairness axioms as properties of rankings; an SWF $f$ satisfies a given axiom if its chosen ranking $f(R)$ satisfies the axiom for all profiles $R$.
+The goal of this paper is to find output rankings that proportionally represent the input rankings: each input ranking should have an influence proportional to its weight on the output ranking.
+Following \citet{LPW24a}, we will formalize this idea by requiring that each input ranking with weight $\alpha$ should agree at least with an $\alpha$ fraction of the pairwise comparisons of the output ranking.
+Moreover, we note that we define our proportionality axioms as properties of rankings; an SWF $f$ satisfies a given axiom if its chosen ranking $f(R)$ satisfies the axiom for all profiles $R$.